michelled/weavly.org/src/robot-activities/meet-dash-dot-animation-drive-look.md

 * Open Block.ly or Weavly and connect with Dash or Dot robot
 * Find the setting panel for animation
-* Select 3 different animation options to see on Dash or Dot
+* Select three different animation options to see on Dash or Dot
 * Find the setting panel for drive
-* Select 3 different drive options to see on Dash or Dot
+* Select three different drive options to see on Dash or Dot
 * Find the setting panel for look
-* Select 3 different look options to see on Dash or Dot
+* Select three different look options to see on Dash or Dot

 ## Tips